Unsustainable Packaging: A Wasteful Epidemic

 Stemming the disastrous flow of packaging waste into marine environments is pivotal to restoring ocean biodiversity and food chain integrity.
 Plastic packaging already outnumbers sea life in most of the oceans.

 Microplastics from degraded packaging have contaminated marine species and the entire aquatic food web – including fish consumed by humans.
-Slowing this pandemic is vital for allowing ecosystems to recover and rebuild following decades of plastic inundation.
+Slowing the spread of this pandemic is vital for allowing ecosystems to recover and rebuild following decades of plastic pollution.

 Curbing Climate-Warming Emissions

-The carbon footprint of packaging is a heavy contributor to climate change, yet often overlooked compared to sectors like energy and transportation.
+The carbon footprint of packaging is a significant contributor to climate change, yet it is often overlooked in comparison to sectors like energy and transportation.

 Eliminating packaging waste curbs emissions across the supply chain – reducing polluting extraction, energy-intensive manufacturing, transporting disposable goods, and releasing methane from decomposing discards.
-Estimates suggest replacing plastics with sustainable packaging alternatives could slash a gigaton of greenhouse gas emissions annually.
+Estimates suggest that replacing plastics with sustainable packaging alternatives could reduce greenhouse gas emissions by a gigaton annually.

 Preserving Finite Resources & Habitats